Decision IntelDecision Intel

 • Each case is a real, documented strategic decision drawn from SEC filings, NTSB reports, FDA actions, post-mortems, or academic case studies.

-• Biases are assigned per-case by applying the Decision Intel taxonomy (DI-B-001 → DI-B-020).
+• Biases are assigned per-case by applying the Decision Intel taxonomy (DI-B-001 → DI-B-022).
 Every named bias links to peer-reviewed academic sources at /taxonomy.

 • Sample-size gate:headline rankings require n ≥ 5.
-Rows with n < 3 are shown dimmed with a ⚠ — they are directional only.
+Rows with n < 3 are shown dimmed with a ⚠ (directional only).

 • Honest selection bias: famous strategic failures dominate the public record.
 Industries with small coverage (aerospace, entertainment) should be read as signal, not statistic.